maximedgr/ETH-GasPrice-Fluctuation/README.md

-# Ethereum - Gas Price Alert & Analysis
+# Ethereum - Gas Price Abnormal Value
 Application alerting a user via console and web visualization of abnormal variations in the ETH GasPrice datas.

 In this project we define as "abnormal variations" a current value which is outside an confidence interval of 95%.